Chapter 5 : And Just When You Thought You Knew Everything

 She bit her lip in an attempt to lessen the pain as her friends laughed at her.

-“I think she’s a bit too excited about this,” Nixie whispered to Vesper, who handed Narcissa a few napkins.
+“I think she’s a bit too excited about this,” Nixie whispered to Vesper, who waved her wand, cleaning up the mess.

 “Excitement is an understatement,” Vesper grinned, shaking her head, her attention back to the papers she was holding.

-As the girls continued giggling, the Common Room door opened and in strutted Drew, his cloak fluttering behind him.
-His Head Boy badge glistened in the glow of the fire as Nixie stood up and faced him.
+As the girls continued chatting, the Common Room door opened and in strutted Drew, his cloak fluttering behind him.
+His forehead glistened in the glow of the fire as Nixie stood up and faced him.

 “What’s wrong?” she questioned after kissing him affectionately.